fare/asdf/doc/best_practices.md

 If the condition you want to express doesn't have a corresponding `*features*` keyword, you MAY use a `(when ... (pushnew :my-keyword *features*))` form to add a feature keyword for it.
 However, you SHOULD NOT needlessly push new features;
-in particular, the mere fact of have loaded your system does not warrant a new feature.
+in particular, the mere fact of having loaded your system does not warrant a new feature.
 A feature is only warranted if your system is some deep infrastructure with mostly compatible rivals that it needs to be distinguished from.